-Make sure that a left margin (p.32) is set before you do a prime test.
-You can also use other test charts to check the condition of the print heads (p.37).
+Make sure that a left margin (p.45) is set before you do a prime test.
+You can also use other test charts to check the condition of the print heads (p.36).

-► F2 > UV LAMP / SHUTTER
+▶ F2 > UV LAMP / SHUTTER

-By pressing F2, you enter the panel which controls the u.v. lamps settings.
-The bottom line shows you the burning hours of the u.v. lamps.
-This counter can be resetted only by a service engineer.
-The other settings can be changed by using use both lamps during one printing pass.
-If the "normal" mode is selected, only the tale lamp will open the shutter.
-The printer will first print and then immediately cure with the lamp that follows the print heads.
+By pressing F2, you enter the panel which controls the UV lamps settings.
+The bottom line shows you the burning hours of the UV lamps.
+This counter can be reset only by a service engineer.
+The other settings can be changed by using the arrows on the control panel.
+Pressing left or right will make the cursor move between the different parameters.
+Pressing up or down will change the value of that one setting.
+You can change these parameters:

-- If ON has been selected for this mode, the lamps will come online when a print is started.
-If set to off, the print will start without turning the lamps on. - SHUTTER: MODE= NORMAL (default) / BOTH Changing the value from normal to both, will change the timing of the shutters.
-If "both" is selected, both shutters will open at the same time.
-The printer will
+UV LAMP: MODE= ON (default) / OFF If ON has been selected for this mode, the lamps will come online when a print is started.
+If set to off, the print will start without turning the lamps on.